darksh3llgr/autoscan/README.md

 ...
 ..
 .
+#Scann all TCP ports, and the most used UDP Ports.
+#Many services enumerated and exploited.
+#Genetate for every action a logfile, so the pentester can red it after start the tool and go for a coffe (..or two...)... #then can start the real pentest ;-)
 #
 # Reporting
 For Reporting you need a comercial license from Farady.
 This tool never include a Faraday license.